rodriguise/ld-lesson-journal/README.md

 - View full entry text via modal
 - Bulk delete (requires `edit_others_posts` capability)

+## Course Journal Page

+The plugin registers a virtual page at `/course-journal/` that provides a dedicated full-page journal view for students.

+- Automatically accessible via the **View Journal** button in prompt groups
+- URL format: `/course-journal/?course_id=123`
+- Includes a lesson filter dropdown for navigating between lessons
+- Paginates by lesson when "All Lessons" is selected; shows all entries when a specific lesson is filtered
+- Topic entries display their parent lesson in the section header (e.g., "Lesson 1 | Topic 1")
+- Redirects to the login page if the user is not authenticated

+After first activation, visit **Settings → Permalinks → Save Changes** to flush rewrite rules.

 ## PDF Export & Print

-The Journal View includes two action buttons:
+The Journal View includes action buttons (configurable per instance):

-- **Save (disk icon)** — Generates and downloads a PDF of the full journal
+- **Download** — Generates and downloads a PDF of the full journal
-- **Print (printer icon)** — Opens the browser print dialog with a clean layout
+- **Print** — Opens the browser print dialog with a clean layout
+- **Refresh** — Reloads entries via AJAX

-Both include the site logo, course title, and student name in the header.
+Both PDF and print include the site logo and a header formatted as "Site Name | Course Name | Lesson Name" along with the student name.
 The print layout hides all navigation and UI chrome.

 ## Development